THE OLD SCHOOL PRESS

 Adrian Henri wrote ten poems as texts for an oratorio by Richard Gordon-Smith for soloists, chorus and orchestra, which has recently been recorded on CD by the Royal Liverpool Philharmonic Orchestra.
 It tells the story of the loss at sea of the Thames and Medway barge Cynthia, commanded by the composer's great-grandfather, a century before in 1896, and of his last words to his wife, cast into the sea in a bottle and subsequently forwarded to her.

 In 2000, at the Six Chapel Row contemporary art gallery in Bath, I discovered that Adrian was also an artist and indeed had trained as one, and it seemed an ideal opportunity to have a poet's work in two forms in the same book.
 To that end there are eight images, reproduced by four-colour litho at the Senecio Press from Adrian's vibrant pastels.
-These drawings were the last that Adrian made before his death at the beginning of this year.
-The new book follows the binding style of the series: quarter-bound with yellow cloth on the spine, with a hand-made paper from the Larroque mill covering the boards, this time a mottled celadon colour, black Canson end-papers, and the title embossed in gold on the front cover.
-The text has been printed in 14pt Monotype Gill Sans on Rivoli paper.
-32pp.
-410 copies are bound by Rachel and Richard James at Bristol Bound, and forty sets of sheets are reserved for binders in three sections. £64 (€110, US$105) for bound copies, £45 (€80, US$80) for sets of sheets.
-A single-sheet announcement is available on request: just send us your name and postal address to ask for one, via our contact form using the 'contact' button on the left (ISBN 978 1 899933 12 9)
+These drawings were the last that Adrian made, in hospital, before his death at the beginning of 2001 - sadly, he never saw the book in its final form, and indeed a couple of the images were unfinished.
+Yet they are full of life and vigour.

 A Long Story